hellMarty/achievement_site/README.md

 For data fetching the SWR is used (https://swr.vercel.app/).

+For date formatting the date-fns is used (https://date-fns.org/)

 - Runs by executing `npm run dev` in the Frontend folder.

 ---